-Applications must include a minimum "Threshold" of information in Tabs 1 through 29 to advance to the underwriting stage and to be considered for a scoring category, Set-Aside, Waiver, Gap Financing, etc. Applications not containing the threshold of information for any point category will be disqualified from that point category.
+Applications must include a minimum "Threshold" of information in Tabs 1 through 25 to advance to the underwriting stage and to be considered for a scoring category, Set-Aside, Waiver, Gap Financing, etc. Applications not containing the threshold of information for any point category will be disqualified from that point category.
+All Facilities, transportation and services claimed for points must be in place as of the Deadline Date to submit the Application.
 ADOH may make written inquiries in order to verify and or clarify the information submitted, but Applicant may only provide missing information to specifically address a request for information from the ADOH.
+Applicants must respond by the deadline included in the inquiry to avoid disqualification.
 ADOH may verify representations, information, and data in an Application with public information, independent reports and statistics available through recognized subscription services.
 ADOH will consider such supplemental documentation received from the ADOH inquiries or verifications for threshold and underwriting purposes only, and will not consider the supplemental information in scoring the Application.
-Documentation must be included at the specified TAB ("TAB") as noted below if Applicant is seeking points in the applicable Project scoring category.
+Documentation must be included at the specified TAB ("TAB" or "Tab") as noted below if Applicant is seeking points in the applicable Project scoring category.
 In its sole discretion, ADOH may consider clarifying information submitted in a particular TAB with other information submitted in the Application.
 Despite a competitive score, Applications may be denied an award of Tax Credits based on a failure to meet Threshold requirements.

-INSERT two (2) copies of Form 0 "Application Receipt Form" in front of Tab 1.
+INSERT two (2) hard copies of Form 0 "Application Receipt Form" in front of Tab 1.
 One (1) copy will be provided to the Applicant at submission.
 The second will remain with the Application submission.
 Applicants who do not personally deliver the Application will receive a scanned copy of the receipt via email.
+Applicants do not need to upload a copy of a blank Form 0 to the ADOH Rental Development Portal.

-A. TAB 1: Cover Letter, Form 1 - Project Schedule and Waiver of Requirement requests.
+A. TAB 1: Cover Letter, Form 1 - Project Schedule and Waiver of Requirement Requests

 - 1. Cover Letter.
-Applicant must provide a cover letter that describes the Project, the target AMGI and rent structure, public benefit, any special characteristics, and any other information deemed pertinent. - 2.
+Applicant must provide a cover letter that describes the Project, the target AMGI and rent structure, public benefit, any special characteristics, a Scope of Work narrative and any other information deemed pertinent. - 2.
 Insert Form 1 Project Schedule. - 3.
-Insert Certificate from 2015 Application Workshop (See Section 2.5(C). - 4.
-Insert Certificate evidencing Developer Compliance Training (See Section 2.5(D). - 5.
+Insert Certificate from 2017 Application Workshop (See Section 2.5(B). - 4.
+Insert Certificate evidencing Developer Compliance Training (See Section 2.5(C). - 5.
 Waiver of Requirements.
 With the exception of Section 2.7 Scoring, and Threshold items, Applicants may request that ADOH waive specific requirements of this Plan.
-With the exception of waiver requests for Tab 14 (Utility Allowance), waiver requests must be submitted with the Application and shall be supported by a detailed narrative explanation sufficient to permit ADOH to determine that: 1) waiver of the requirement is consistent with I.R.C. § 42, its implementing regulations and IRS guidance, 2) waiver of the requirement accomplishes the purposes and objectives of this Plan; and 3) the waiver must not adversely affect the feasibility of the Project.
+Waiver requests must be submitted with the Application and shall be supported by a detailed narrative explanation sufficient to permit ADOH to determine that: 1) waiver of the requirement is consistent with I.R.C. § 42, its implementing regulations and IRS guidance; 2) waiver of the requirement accomplishes the purposes and objectives of this Plan; and 3) the waiver must not adversely affect the feasibility of the Project.
 Each waiver request must be submitted on a separate sheet of paper and inserted at this tab.
 ADOH considers requests for waivers on a case by case basis and waivers may be denied in the ADOH's sole discretion.
 In the event that a waiver request is granted, ADOH will notify the Applicant in writing at the time of the award letter.

-B. TAB 2: Self-Score Sheet & Set-Aside Election.
+B. TAB 2: Self-Score Sheet and Set-Aside Election